Danylosokol/todo_list/README.md

-# flash_cards_jetbrains
+#todo_list_jetbrains
-This is my second project that I did on the Front End Developer course from Jetbrains Academy
+This is my third project that I did on the Front End Developer course from Jetbrains Academy